Professional Development For Individuals

 Click Here to Register for Engaging Students Through Project-Based Learning

-NHLI and SNHU are offering 3 graduate credits for your full participation in this workshop.
+NHLI and SNHU are offering the opportunity to earn 3 graduate credits for your full participation in this workshop.

 This two-day, in-person design workshop for science teachers supports the design of a student-centered, competency-based, instructional model aligned with the Next Generation Science Standards.